StackVista/stackstate-docs/stackpacks/integrations/aws.md

 - [Quick deployment](#quick-deployment) - Deploy all resources to a region in an account using a link.
 - [StackState CloudFormation template](#stackstate-template-deployment) - Download the StackState CloudFormation template to integrate into your own deployment workflow.

-If workarounds are required for an environment, advanced AWS users can configure their own template using the [required AWS resources](#required-aws-resources).
-For the majority of installations it is recommended to use the [StackState ClourFormation template](#stackstate-template-deployment) as it provides an easy upgrade path for future versions and reduces the maintenance burden.
+If workarounds are required for an environment, advanced AWS users can configure a custom template using the [required AWS resources](#required-aws-resources).
+For the majority of installations it is recommended to use the [StackState ClourFormation template](#stackstate-template-deployment).
+The default template provides an easy upgrade path for future versions and reduces the maintenance burden.

 #### Quick deployment